Watershed-Function-SFA/BASIN-3D/docs/intro.rst

 *****************
 **Broker for Assimilation, Synthesis and Integration of eNvironmental Diverse, Distributed Datasets**

+Earth science research requires integration and analysis of diverse and complex data.
+Observations can include continuous sensor-based time-series data, sample-based laboratory characterizations, remote sensing measurements and derived products, and outputs from numerical simulations.
+Observations can span multiple scientific disciplines, as well as disparate spatial and temporal scales.
+Synthesizing diverse observations requires substantial resources from scientists because data are often held in multiple repositories using different formats (e.g. variable names, units, associated metadata), and may be updated over time.

+A data broker is a centralized software that aggregates data from connected data sources in real-time.
+So far, implementations of data brokering approaches for the earth sciences have only aggregated catalogs of data sources or integrated observations with the cooperation of data providers.

+BASIN-3D (Broker for Assimilation, Synthesis and Integration of eNvironmental Diverse, Distributed Datasets) is a data brokering framework designed to alleviate earth scientist's data synthesis burden by parsing, translating, and synthesizing diverse observations from well-curated repositories into a standardized format, without establishing working relationships with each data source \cite{BASIN-3D}.

 BASIN-3D is designed to provide unified access to a diverse set of data sources and data types by connecting to those data sources in real-time and transforming the data streams to provide an integrated view.
 BASIN-3D enables users to always have access to the latest data from each of the sources, but to